YgorPerez/YgorPerez/README.md

 - 🤔 Need help with my Ux and Ui
 - 💬 Ask me about JavaScript
 - 📄 Know about my experiences: [resume](https://ygor-perez.notion.site)
-- ⚡ fun fact: has been more than a year since I started developing, I am 17 and I on the 3° year of high school
+- ⚡ fun fact: has been more than a year since I started developing, I am 17 and I on the 3° year of IT high school
 ---

 <!--### Blogs posts :book:-->